sammyd/iOS8-day-by-day-book/manuscript/05-tableview-cell-height.md

 When you first create a table view, chances are you've just used the stock table view cells - of which there are 4 styles (basic, left detail, right detail, and subtitle).
-In iOS8, the labels in the base `UITableViewCell` are pre-configured for dynamic type.
+In iOS 8, the labels in the base `UITableViewCell` are pre-configured for dynamic type.
 This means that they adapt to the text size specified in the device settings panel.